lacaulac/ModSystem/README.md

 3. How to use the ModSystem

 Now you compiled alll files and you want to use them for your program.
-I will show you how to do that in a next tutorial, it will be available in french on the siteduzero.com, and in another page in english.
+I will show you how to do that in a next tutorial, it will be available in french on the siteduzero.com, and on the project's wiki in english (here: https://github.com/lacaulac/ModSystem/wiki).